johnston9/MS3-Shot-Caller/README.md

   it or entering a search word relating to the images they wish to see.
 These images are only upload by admin so they are intended to be actual style and shooting choices, or options of these.
 Users have the option to post their own images in department messages.
-If these are to be used for the main image bank all the admin has to do is right click on them and add the URL in the Upload Image page that only they have access to.
+If any of these are to be used for the main image bank all the admin can right click on it and add the URL in the Upload Image page that only they have access to.